We offer customized Zoom

 of the content of the course.

-and can adapt it for the needs of your organization.
+adapt it for the needs of your organization.

 We're happy to discuss your situation and what subset of